 Upon completion of a suitable written proposal, the Chair will determine that a student is ready for the proposal meeting.
 With the Chair's approval, students will request a formal meeting of the full Dissertation Committee during which they will present and discuss their proposal.
 The final written dissertation proposal must be distributed to the committee a minimum of two weeks before the formal meeting is held.
 All committee members must attend this meeting to evaluate the student's proposal and provide feedback to strengthen the study.
 Committee members will utilize the Dissertation Evaluation Rubric (Appendix J) to guide their evaluation and provision of feedback.
 The formal proposal meeting should be scheduled for 90 minutes.
 The meeting will begin with the student delivering a presentation of 20 minutes in which they will present their literature, rationale for the study, and proposed methods.
 Next, the committee will engage in a discussion with the student about the proposal.
 Finally, without the student present, the committee will deliberate to determine the status of the proposal.
 After the committee members deliberate, they will reach a consensus to either approve or disapprove of the proposal.
 If the committee approves of the proposal but requires minor revisions before the study may commence, it will discuss the concerns that must be addressed in the proposal in order to move forward, and these must be completed by the student prior to progressing to the next stage.
 The Chair will oversee the revisions and permit the student to move forward once those have been addressed.
 If the committee determines that the concerns of the dissertation proposal are too significant to approve with minor revisions required, the committee will provide feedback to the student and the committee will be reconvened for a second meeting once the substantial edits are completed.
 The outcome of the proposal meeting is documented with the D3 Form: Dissertation Proposal Approval Form (see Appendix K).
 The student should notify the Dissertation Coordinator when they are ready to submit this form and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
-Once the form is signed by all, a copy will be saved to their student file.
+Once the form is signed by all, the student will upload the PDF of the signed form in the appropriate area in the Dissertation Canvas shell and a copy will be saved to their student file.